lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The sender transmits all the SCHC Fragments of a SCHC Packet, in sequential order.
 It MUST use the same Rule ID and optional DTag pair for all these fragments.
 The All-1 FCN value MUST be used for the last SCHC Fragment, and MUST NOT be used for the preceeding SCHC Fragments.
-If it receives a SCHC Receiver-Abort with the corresponding Rule ID and optional DTag, the sender MAY abort the on-going transmission and MAY release all its state associated to this fragmented SCHC Packet.

 {{Fig-NoACKModeSnd}} shows an example of a corresponding state machine.